huandney/Anki-Insert-Randomized-Lists/README.md

 > Custom Styles is only for differentiating random lists from regular lists in the editor.
 This style will not appear when reviewing your cards.

-Example of custom style applied in the editor:

 ![Captura de tela de 2023-07-26 19-23-22](https://github.com/huandney/Anki-Insert-Randomized-Lists/assets/19948348/1facd2a6-a565-4124-bc45-eaf105a2124a)

 ## Compatibility

-The randomization [script](https://github.com/huandney/Anki-Insert-Randomized-Lists/blob/main/src/card/template.html) and the add-on have been tested across various Anki platforms and versions to ensure maximum compatibility.
-Here are the details:
+### Randomization Script

-- **AnkiWeb, AnkiDroid and AnkiMobile (tested on the latest versions)**: The randomization script works correctly on these platforms.
+- **AnkiWeb, AnkiDroid, and AnkiMobile (latest versions):** The randomization script works correctly on these platforms.

-- **Anki Desktop (version 2.1.50 and later)**: The script works natively due to the implementation of `sessionStorage`.
+- **Anki Desktop (2.1.50+):** The script works natively due to the implementation of `sessionStorage`.

-- **Anki Desktop (version 2.1.49 and earlier)**: For these versions, it is necessary to use the [Cookie Monster](https://ankiweb.net/shared/info/1501583548) add-on to ensure the functionality of the randomization script.
+- **Anki Desktop (2.1.49 and earlier):** Requires the [Cookie Monster](https://ankiweb.net/shared/info/1501583548) add-on for the randomization script to function properly.

+### Add-on

-- **Add-on Compatibility**: The add-on has been tested and confirmed to work correctly on all Anki versions, from 2.1.15 to 2.1.65 (and later).
+- **Compatibility:** The add-on works on all Anki versions from 2.1.15 to 2.1.65+, with custom styles supported from 2.1.50+.
+For Anki 2.1.49 and below, custom styles can be applied using [Anki CSS Injector](https://ankiweb.net/shared/info/181103283).

 ## Troubleshooting